CiscoSE/AppDynamics-Triage-Bot/README.md

 }
 ```

 Let's break it down.
-The first dictionary entry, triageEmailList, is the list of team members we want to add to the room.
+The first dictionary entry, triageEmailList, is the list of team members we want to add to the space.
 The second dictionary entry is the list of events that generated the alert.
-Velocity allows us to script this into a set of key/value pairs that the Triage Bot can process and build a contextually relevant message for the triage room.
+Velocity allows us to script this into a set of key/value pairs that the Triage Bot can process and build a contextually relevant message for the triage space.
 As you can see from the listing, we can provide a bunch of information including the specific application name, the name of the alert, it's severity, alert message info.
 Most importantly there is a deep link provided that allows the team to immediately start looking into the issue at hand.

 When the HTTP Request is fired, the JSON body looks something like this: